kvshvlin/yourmailproject/index.md

 **About**.

 We are an art collective.
-The intention here is to get artists to illustrate on postcards, and sell these postcards as a product to various marketplaces.
-The profits will be shared equally with the artist.
+We intend to get artists to illustrate postcards.
+Then sell these postcards as a product to various marketplaces.
+Then share profits with the artist.

 > "The principles of true art is not to portray, but to evoke."
 > Jerzy Kosinski.

 **For art collectors**.

-If you are looking to buy, then please <a href="https://yourmailproject.stores.instamojo.com" target="_blank">Shop</a>.
+If you are looking to buy creative illustrations, then please <a href="https://yourmailproject.stores.instamojo.com" target="_blank">Shop</a>.
-You can see creative illustrations on <a href="https://www.instagram.com/yourmailproject" target="_blank">Instagram</a> / <a href="https://in.pinterest.com/yourmailproject" target="_blank">Pinterest</a>.
+You can follow us on <a href="https://www.instagram.com/yourmailproject" target="_blank">Instagram</a> / <a href="https://in.pinterest.com/yourmailproject" target="_blank">Pinterest</a>.

 > "No one needs anything.
 No one needs a reason to buy - they buy because they want to."
 > Meir Ezra.

 **For artists**.

-If you are looking to illustrate, then the first step of this process is to '<a href="https://yourmailproject.typeform.com/to/krhWpQJZ" target="_blank">Join as an artist</a>'.
+If you are looking to illustrate, then '<a href="https://yourmailproject.typeform.com/to/krhWpQJZ" target="_blank">Join as an artist</a>'.
 The form will ask you for your postal address and phone number.
 We will use this to send you a pack of 10 blank postcards.

-The second step is all about you unleashing your creativity with, Oh!
+Once you receive this package, unleash the creativity within.
+Oh!
 Yes, with anything you want.
 We want you to art these postcards up.
-Do not hesitate to doodle, draw, paint, sketch, or whatever you think of as art.
+Do not hesitate to doodle, draw, paint, sketch, or whatever you think of, as art.

-Remember, we believe, handle, respect, think of, and treat your work as 'It's your art work'.
+Remember, we handle, respect, think of, and treat your work as 'It's your art work'.

-The third step is collection.
-Send us your finished art pieces.
-We collect art from various artists, find customers, handle everyone's complaints, return orders, and shipping, et cetera.
-So that [ [you can focus fully on being a creative]() ], just that.
+Once you finish your work, send it to us.
+We will collect your art.
+We will find a customer for it.
+We will handle everyone's complaints, return orders, and shipping, et cetera.
+So that [ [you can focus on being a creative]() ].

-The fourth step is to share profits equally with the artist.
+The fourth step is to share profits with the artist.
 We smoothen out the process as we go.
-We imagine this practice will help contribute in its own small way to stabilize the country's economy through mass-scaled art.
+We imagine this process will stabilize our country's economy through mass-scaled art.

-We hope you will love to be a part of our community.
+We hope you love to be a part of our community.

 If there’s something you don’t see here that you’d like to know, then email
 [_yourmailproject (at) gmail (dot) com_](mailto:yourmailproject@gmail.com).